 Figure 4.2.11.3-1: Early Admission Control (EAC) update procedure

 1. The number of UEs registered with a network slice subject to NSAC crosses a certain operator defined threshold.
 The NSACF determines whether to activate or deactivate the EAC mode.

+NOTE 1: The operator can set the threshold properly in order to mitigate potential risk due to a potential burst of registration requests requesting the same slice.